How to Run a Successful Bar

-7. Take Liability Seriously
+8. Take Liability Seriously

-If your establishment serves alcohol to a minor or visibly intoxicated patron, not only will you face administrate and criminal fines, but you can be sued in civil court for damages that person causes after leaving your bar.
-Many new and smaller establishments forgo liquor liability coverage to save money on premiums or are simply unaware of coverage, so know the specifications of your insurance.
+If your establishment serves alcohol to a minor or visibly intoxicated patron, not only will you face criminal fines, but you can be sued in civil court for damages that person causes after leaving your bar.
+Many new and smaller establishments skip liquor liability coverage to cut down on premiums or are simply unaware of coverage, so know the specifications of your insurance.

 Look to trusted, established alcohol training resources to effectively teach your staff.
 The National Restaurant Association offers ServSafe Alcohol training to prepare bartenders, servers, hosts, bussers, valets, bouncers, and all front-of-house staff in the event of safety and liability issues.
 State Liquor Control Boards also offer initiatives that teach bar staff how to recognize signs of intoxication and detect fake IDs.